ONSdigital/paas-bootstrap/README.md

 - `AWS_ACCESS_KEY_ID` - your aws access key id
 - `AWS_SECRET_ACCESS_KEY` - your aws secret access key

+You can specify AWS_PROFILE, rather than the two AWS secrets, for every step except for `make concourse`.
+The `bosh create-env` command currently does not handle AWS_PROFILE correctly.

 ## Connecting to Concourse

 The dns name of Concourse is found by: